IlliniHyperloopComputing/Pod/BaseStation/README.md

 # ToDo
 * UDP port is not detecting if it is in use.
 Needs to be fixed.
     * [Issue 101 on github](https://github.com/IlliniHyperloopComputing/Pod/issues/101) has data that needs to be processed.
-* Warning needs to have real data
+* Warning needs to have real data or be deleted
-* Ready button needs to change text for current state
 * State needs to be shown more prominently
-* Buttons clicks need to result in tcp/udp commands
+* More stats need to be shown
+* Stat danger calculations
-* Battery percentage needs to be calculated
+* This file needs to be updated
-* New launcher needs to be created
+* Battery percentage needs to be calculated/ obtained from the BMS
 * Testing on heavy load
+* Create Dockerfile
+* Beautify